sodalabsab/cicdcourse/README.md

      ```bash
      docker-compose up --build
      ```
-  This will build booth docker images (using their individual Docker files) and start them in one container each in docker desktop
+  This will build booth docker images (using their individual Docker files) and start them in one container each in docker desktop.
+It will setup a small network so the applications can talk to eachother

 3. **Verify**
   - Go to http://localhost:8080 and 8081 respectively and verify that booth the client and the hub is running.